percona/pmm/markdown/createpxccluster.md

 ### Create PXC Cluster

-Once we registered kubernetes cluster we can use it’s name to create DB Clusters.
-Here is an example for PXC Cluster, the values for parameters are recomended by Percona:
+Once you register the Kubernetes cluster, you can use its name to create database clusters.
+Here is an example for the PXC cluster.
+Percona recommends the following the values for the parameters:

 ```bash
 curl -X POST "http://localhost/v1/management/DBaaS/PXCCluster/Create" \